 The time accrued for a sabbatical leave will be forfeited upon the acceptance of an educational leave, and the 12-semester period to be accrued for sabbatical leave will start with the beginning of the semester following the faculty member’s return to Missouri State University, excluding summers.

-Any faculty member who plans to submit an application for an Educational Leave should first discuss such plans with his or her Department Head.
+Any faculty member who plans to submit an application for an Educational Leave should first discuss such plans with his or her Department Head and Dean.
 Faculty members who are approved for educational leave will receive their salaries (full pay for a half-year’s leave or half pay for a full-year’s leave) at the same rate as would have been compensated if the faculty member were teaching.
 Salary will be paid in twelve monthly payments, and faculty members on educational leave will participate in the retirement program and have their fringe benefits paid by the University.
 In computing years of service that will apply toward eligibility for promotion and tenure, time spent on educational leave will not be counted.

 In the past, priority has been given to applicants who: